GeoscienceAustralia/BAL/README.md

 License
 -------

-This repository is licensed under Creative Commons 4.0 International.
+This repository is licensed under an Apache Version 2.0 license.
 See the [LICENSE deed](LICENSE) in this repository for details.

 Contacts